Effective communication is a valuable skill in the workplace, and listening properly is the most important part of effective communication.

 Noise is any unwanted sound.
 It is a great impediment to clear communication.
 It is impossible to listen in a noisy environment – it becomes a frustrating experience for both the speaker and the listener.

 - Try to avoid conversations in noisy surroundings.

-- Eliminate the source of noise whenever possible; turn off cell phones, radios or television sets.
+- Eliminate the source of noise whenever possible.
+Turn off cell phones, radios and television sets.

 Fear is a great barrier to listening.
 People who are afraid during a conversation are not likely to listen.
 They become defensive and tend to argue.